beccalee123/word-scramble/README.md

 # word-scramble
-A word scramble game for our Code Fellows 201d40 final project
+A word scramble game by Becca Lee, Brent Woodward, Fletcher LaRue, and Jacob Anderson for our Code Fellows 201d40 final project.